brycycle99/nba_dashboard/README.md

 - NBA Stats API sometimes throttles or returns empty data—refresh or retry if needed.
 - Pull requests and issues are welcome!
 - Credit to JP Hwang's [blog post](https://www.jphwang.com/posts/interactive-basketball-data-visualizations-with-plotly/) for inspiration and plotly court logic!
+- Stay tuned as new tools roll out!